5 reasons why I'm in favour of The Tick

 Tick foods are not always "perfect" as far as nutritionists are concerned.
 However, relative to what else is out there, they are "better for you".
 The Heart Foundation is gradually, unnoticeably adjusting people's tastebuds back to a point where excess salt, trans fat, and lack of fibre isn't the norm in our everyday food.
 A hefty task!

 Note: Catherine Saxelby has no vested interest in writing this article besides informing her readers!
-No payment or request was received from The Heart Foundation.
+No payment was received from The Heart Foundation.

 4 commonly asked questions about The Tick – and my take on them